sani-coop/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 in the expression as well as the range of values for each variable.

 When you create a math expression input problem in Studio, you use `MathJax
-<http://www.mathjax.org>`_ to change your plain text into "beautiful math."
+<http://www.mathjax.org>`_ to format text strings into "beautiful math."
+For
-For more information about how to use MathJax in Studio, see :ref:`MathJax in Studio`.
+more information about how to use MathJax in Studio, see :ref:`MathJax in Studio`.

 .. note:: Math expression input problems currently cannot include negative